The Catcher 1998 Review

-For a direct to video horror movie, The Catcher at least looks fairly well financed.
+For a direct to video horror movie, The Catcher looks fairly well financed.
 I noticed a couple of crane shots and there’s the inclusion of cast members that actually do have some previous experience.
 The performances aren’t great, but David Heavener had the odd moment and Monique Parent wasn’t dreadful either.
 The only really obnoxious turn came from Joe Estevez, who underlines here why Francis Ford Coppola chose the other brother to send up the Do Lung River to terminate Colonel Walter E. Kurtz.
-I admit that it’s harder to judge actors for their efforts in flicks like this, because I am sure there’s no more motivation than just phone something in for a small paycheque.
+I admit that it’s harder to judge actors for their efforts in flicks like this, because I am sure that there’s little more motivation involved than just phoning something in for a small paycheque.

 Crawford and Hoffman direct fairly well for their first time out and the use of dolly tracks and steady-cam means that they haven’t scrimped on what’s needed to make the right impression.
 There were various baseball themed killings that were fun.
 The best of them included ‘death by pitching machine’ and another unfortunate guy gets a bat rammed up his bottom, which was rather bizarrely staged.
 I mean, at first I thought the maniac was about to rape him!

 All the typical slasher clichés are accounted for, including the hulking masked killer, final girl and a cheesier than a dairy POV shot through a baseball helmet.
-They’ve included a few decent twists to keep you guessing through the mystery and although it’s all been done before in previous efforts, there’s the odd authentic touch that was commendable.
+There’s even a few decent twists to keep you guessing through the mystery and although it’s all been done before in previous efforts, there’s the odd authentic touch that was commendable.